 MIssions

 The Compassion Center is located and on Shelby Street.
 Their mission is to serve those in need by offering meals, prepared with love and a welcoming environment.
 Our loose change and $1 collection on Sundays go to The Compassion Center throughout the year.
+We also have opportunities to help serve meals during the year.
+Learn more about The Compassion Center.
 (Bruce McKay)

 Fletcher Place Community Center exists to break the cycle of poverty through hope, compassion, and renewal.
 We compassionately provide programs to ease the burden of low to moderate income individuals who struggle with life’s basic needs.
 Our loose change and $1 collection on Sundays go to Fletcher Place Community Center through out the year.
 In November, we also collect needed items for their Christmas Event.
+Learn more about Fletcher Place.
 (Barb Wiley)

-Roberts Park UMC provides a free "to go" sack meal on Sunday afternoons for their neighborhood.
-We prepare and assembly the sack lunches and help distribute them.
-We work at least two different Sundays through the year including Christmas Day.
-Our loose change and $1 collection on Sundays go to Robert's Park's Soups On ministry throughout the year.
+Roberts Park UMC provides a meal on Sunday afternoons for their neighborhood.
+We help prepare lunches and help serve them.
+We work at least different Sundays through the year.
+Our loose change and $1 collection on Sundays go to Roberts Park's Soups On ministry throughout the year.
+Learn more about Roberts Park Soups On ministry.
 (Barb Wiley)

 Acton has a spring and fall blood drive each year, donating enough blood to save over 100 lives.
 You can sign up to donate online through Versiti.
 (Susan French)

-The United Methodsit Commitee on Relief (UMCOR) is the humanitarian relief and development arm of The United Methodist Church.
-They assists United Methodists and churches to become involved globally in direct ministry to persons in need.
-UMCOR works with vulnerable communities to strengthen self-sufficiency and encourage partnerships and they respond to U.S. and international disasters, address diseases of poverty, minister to refugees and immigrants, provide clean water and actively work to reduce hunger.
+The United Methodist Committee on Relief (UMCOR) is the humanitarian relief and development arm of The United Methodist Church.
+UMCOR responds to U.S. and international disasters.
 Through out the year and during disasters, Acton supports UMCOR.

 Amazing Missions